 - Fn +Windows Key + PrtScrn: The whole screen is captured and the screenshot is saved in the designated folder in pictures.

 - Fn + Alt + PrtScrn: Takes a screenshot of the current window and copies it to the clipboard.
-The screenshot can later be pasted in any application.
+The screenshot can later be pasted into any application.

 Take screenshots using Snip & Sketch